 The three-person Jury will consist of at least one architect, a landscape architect or designer, and an interior designer.
 The Jurors will not live or have offices in the geographic area of the Southeast Chapter but will be familiar with ICAA and our mission.
 Submissions are identified by number only and there shall be no identifying information that would indicate the firm, architect, or designer.
 The Jury has full authority to choose a winner for each category.
 If submissions do not meet the expected level of excellence as deemed so by the Jurors, certain categories may go unfilled.

 NOTIFICATION TO WINNERS

 Winners of the Phillip Trammell Shutze Awards will be notified by mail and recognized at an evening ceremony held annually.
-The winners are expected to attend or send a representative in their place.
-The winning entries will be displayed on the Southeast ICAA website and in print and digital media
+Winners are expected to attend or send a representative in their place.
+The winning entries will be displayed on the Southeast ICAA website as well as in print and digital media.